World Football League

 The World Football League (WFL) was an American football league that played one full season in 1974 and most of its second in 1975.
-Although the league's proclaimed ambition was to bring American football onto a worldwide stage, the farthest the WFL reached was placing a team – the Hawaiians – in Honolulu, Hawaii.
-The league folded midway through its second season, in 1975.
-A new minor football league began play as the World Football League in 2008 after acquiring the rights to its trademarks and intellectual property; it folded in 2011.
+Although the league's proclaimed ambition was to bring American football onto a worldwide stage, only one team – the Hawaiians in Honolulu, Hawaii – was headquartered outside of continental North America.
+The league folded in 1975 midway through its second season.

 History

 Gary Davidson, a California lawyer and businessman, was the driving force behind the World Football League.
 He had helped start the moderately successful American Basketball Association and World Hockey Association, some of whose teams survived long enough to enter the more established National Basketball Association and National Hockey League, respectively.
 Unlike his two previous efforts, the World Football League did not bring any surviving teams into the National Football League.

 To get the league off the ground, Davidson knew that he needed investors.
 At a press conference held in Chicago on October 2, 1973, Davidson announced his core of investors, a group of men he called the "founding fathers".
 These men were Robert Schmertz, who owned the WHA's New England Whalers and NBA's Boston Celtics; a former hockey prospect named Howard Baldwin (future owner of the NHL's Pittsburgh Penguins), who ran the Boston Bulls charter; Ben Hatskin, who owned the WHA's Winnipeg Jets; and R. Steve Arnold, another WHA associate.

 Perhaps one of the biggest of the "founding fathers" was a Canadian movie producer, John F. Bassett.
 A former tennis prodigy and owner of the WHA's Toronto Toros, Bassett came from a wealthy Canadian family.
 The family owned (among other entities) the Toronto Argonauts of the Canadian Football League, two Toronto newspapers and interests in television stations.
 The younger Bassett had been mulling over starting his own professional football league when he happened to meet Davidson and he was given a franchise for Toronto.
 Bassett went on to own a team in another alternative football league, the USFL's Tampa Bay Bandits in the mid-1980s.

 Along with the original founding fathers, the rest of the owners soon fell into place, including a man whose own dreams of playing football were ended by a heart ailment, Thomas Origer, who later ran the Chicago Fire.

 Several prospective owners were forced to drop out.
 Davidson was willing to sell his Philadelphia team to investor Harry Jay Katz, before learning that Katz didn't have the strong resources that he claimed, and was in fact the target of several lawsuits, and rescinded his offer to sell the rights to Philadelphia.
 He nearly sold the Detroit franchise to Bud Huchul, but it was later discovered Huchul had been arrested 30 times and faced 27 lawsuits related to his previous business dealings.